Home » Midwest CPA: Quality of Earnings Analysis

 Enterprise Value

-Enterprise value is determined by taking a multiple of EBITDA or similar financial measure.
-We will analyze the financials to determine if that financial measure is accurately reported as well as any key factors that impact the multiple.
+Through due diligence with mergers and acquisitions, enterprise value is determined by taking a multiple of EBITDA or similar financial measure.
+We will analyze the reported financial earnings to determine if that financial measure is accurately reported as well as any key factors that impact the multiple.

 Net Debt

-An assessment of debt-like items is done to highlight any potential reductions to enterprise value and future cash flows.
+Our Merger acquisition due diligence assesses all debt-like obligations and highlight any potential reductions to enterprise value and future cash flows.

 Net Working Capital